typeofme/MiniMarket-Inventory/README.md

 ### 4. Database Setup

-You can simply execute setup script
+You can simply execute the setup script
 ```bash
 node setup.sh
 ```